Board of directors

 Shaun is an Honorary Fellow in Entrepreneurship at Cambridge Judge Business School and is a member of the Board of Cambridge United Football Club and Cambridge Arts Theatre.

 Based in Cambridge, Shaun enjoys rugby and football, and occasionally turns his hand to sports writing.

 David subsequently co-founded antibody company Crescendo Biologics and serves on the boards of Healx Ltd (Chair), ProFactor Pharma Ltd (Chair) and Babraham Institute Enterprise Ltd (Chair).
-He is a Trustee (Director) of two charities, Antibiotic Research UK, dedicated to solving the looming problem of antibiotic resistance; and Friends of Manjushree Vidyapith School and Orphanage, a charity he co-founded in 2005 to help destitute orphans in South Tibet.
+He is a Trustee (Director) of Friends of Manjushree Vidyapith School and Orphanage (FMVSO), a charity he co-founded in 2005 to help destitute orphans in South Tibet.